SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

    :align: center

-The mathematical model used in pvfactors simulations is different depending on the simulation type that is run.
-In "full simulations", all of the reflections between the modeled surfaces are taken into account in the calculations.
-In "fast simulations", assumptions are made on the reflected irradiance from the environment surrounding the surfaces of interest.
+The mathematical model used in ``pvfactors`` simulations is different depending on the simulation type that is run.

+- in "full simulations", all of the reflections between the modeled surfaces are taken into account in the calculations, which leads to results that account for the equilibrium of reflections between surfaces.
+- in "fast simulations", assumptions are made on the reflected irradiance from the environment surrounding the surfaces of interest.

 .. _full_mode_theory: